Same-sex marriage in Iowa: Economic impact

 A 2008 study from the University of California, Los Angeles analyzed the impact of allowing same-sex couples to marry on Iowa's state budget.
 The study concluded that allowing same-sex couples to marry would result in a net gain of approximately $5.3 million each year for the state.
 This net impact would be the result of savings in expenditures on state means-tested public benefit programs and an increase in state income and sales tax revenue.

 Marriage statistics

 Between April 2009 and March 2010, 2,020 same-sex couples were married in Iowa, accounting for 10.1% of all marriages conducted in the state during that period.
 Only 815 couples were from Iowa, with the rest being from out of state, predominantly from neighboring Illinois, Missouri and Nebraska.

 By June 26, 2015, the day the U.S. Supreme Court legalized same-sex marriage nationwide in Obergefell v.
 Hodges, approximately 11,000 same-sex couples had married in Iowa, mostly in Polk, Scott, Johnson, Pottawattamie and Linn counties.
+The 2020 U.S. census showed that there were 4,349 married same-sex couple households (1,681 male couples and 2,668 female couples) and 3,274 unmarried same-sex couple households in Iowa.